 When it comes to cancers affecting women, the trend thus far is a general lack of awareness about the types of cancers, their symptoms, and what to do about them.
 While timely treatment could save lives, it is found that many women get diagnosed too late in the disease.
-To avoid this delay, it is important that women get familiar with the facts discussed here and use the knowledge to safeguard their health.
+To avoid this delay, it is important that women get familiar with the facts discussed here and use the knowledge to safeguard their health from cancer.

-women-related cancers include ovarian cancer, endometrial cancer, uterine sarcoma, cervical cancer, vaginal cancer, and vulvar cancer.
+Women-related cancers which are most common include ovarian cancer, endometrial cancer, uterine sarcoma, cervical cancer, vaginal cancer, and vulvar cancer.
 All these types of cancers affect the female reproductive system which includes the ovaries, uterus, endometrium (inner lining of the uterus), cervix, vagina, and vulva.
 More programmes in schools and communities to educate women would be helpful.

 Breast cancer is often included in this group, but it is not exclusive to women.
 Men too can be affected by the disease.

 Certain Factors Can Put Some Women At A Higher Risk: